JulienPlume/module3-php/README.md

 `git clone https://github.com/JulienPlume/module3-php.git`

-- do not hesitate to check newest version with:
+- do not hesitate to check if newest version is available with:
 `git pull`